Zeeeepa/xyops/docs/api.md

 Authentication methods:

 - API Key: Provide a valid API key via standard mechanisms (e.g., `X-API-Key` header or `api_key` param).
 For convenience, you may also pass it in an `auth` parameter.
 - Server token: Provide `server` (Server ID) and `auth` (a server token).
-The satellite computes this token; it’s verified by the primary.
+The satellite computes this token; it's verified by the primary.
 - Job token: Provide `auth` computed for the job.
-The satellite computes this token; it’s verified by the primary.
+The satellite computes this token; it's verified by the primary.

 Parameters (form + query):